hvb1412/AI-TicTacToe/README.md

 -----

-*Developed with ❤️ by HoangVanBinh - FullStack Engineering at Sun Asterisk.
+*Developed with ❤️.
 Feel free to fork, open issues, or submit PRs\!*